 The Nizwa Fort looms over the city, historically and geographically.
 Though its foundations date to the 12th century, most of the sprawling fort was built in the 17th century.

 The sprawling fort is ringed by massive, blank-faced walls, but the most notable aspect is the high tower topped by scalloped crenellations.
-If you make the ten-story climb to the top, you’ll get sweeping views of the green swathes of date palms and russet mountains that surround the town.
+If you make the ten-storey climb to the top, you’ll get sweeping views of the green swathes of date palms and russet mountains that surround the town.

 In the shadow of the fort, the Nizwa souq is one of the oldest in Oman.
 Though it’s located in a recently built arcade, it’s still a traditional market crammed with tiny stalls that primarily sell fruits, vegetables and meat, though there’s also a lively trade in silver goods.
 Omani’s smiths are world-renowned for their skills, and the city’s artisans specialise in khanjars — traditional curved daggers with intricate handles.

 If you can, I suggest you time your visit for Nizwa’s Friday livestock market.
 Starting before sunrise, sellers from around the area bring in their animals by foot or truck, and by mid-morning, it’s jam-packed with white-robed men, skittish goats, cranky cows and the occasional camel.
 Wear close-toed shoes if you plan to visit — footing can get a bit deep, thanks to all the nervous animals.